Police-Data-Accessibility-Project/pdap.io/CONTRIBUTING.md

 Please raise a PR against the `dev` branch (unless otherwise specified), only after you have done the following:

 - Verified that your changes resolve the problem or enhancement described in the issue.
-- Ensured that all existing unit and e2e tests pass.
+- Ensured that all existing unit and E2E tests pass.
 Or, if your changes make some part of the affected tests obsolete, please update the tests accordingly.
+- Updated E2E tests if your changes affect user-facing functionality.
 - Ensured that the linter runs without errors.
 - Thoroughly completed the PR request template